robmike/opt_toolbox/README.md

-A basic optimization toolbox written in Matlab as a class project as an instructional exercise.
+A basic non-linear convex optimization toolbox written in Matlab as a class project as an instructional exercise.

 Like cryptography getting the details right in computational optimization is tricky and this library doesn't try to do that.
 Use an